fajarsulaksono/belajar-vue/01-vue-mastery-intro-to-vue/02-attribute-binding/README.md

-## Vue Mastery - Introduction to Vue
+## Vue Mastery - Attribute Binding

 ### Attribute Binding
 In this lesson, we'll explore ways you can connect data to the attributes of your HTML elements.